SathyaBhat/sathyasays.com/content/posts/2016-01-22-on-undertale.md

 > Rishi: :joy:
 >
-> Sathya: honestly if it wasn&#8217;t for your recommendation long back I&#8217;d have never touched it.
+> Sathya: honestly if it wasn't for your recommendation long back I'd have never touched it.
 The music is charming but the repeatitiveness gets on your nerves.
 Bear in mind these are all impressions from the first hour

-> Rishi: You&#8217;re spot on
+> Rishi: You're spot on
 >
 > _(I later found that the repetition is actually a style of music called <a href="https://en.wikipedia.org/wiki/Leitmotif" target="_blank">Leitmotifs</a>). _
 >
 > Sathya: yes I know how good it is supposed to be and all

-> Sathya: But &#8216;m fraid with a start like this, they&#8217;ve effectively driven away lot of folks.
+> Sathya: But &#8216;m fraid with a start like this, they've effectively driven away lot of folks.
 Hear about it => launch => nice music => charming => wtf? ==> wtf am I doing? ==> why the fuck do I keep falling???!!?? => argh that damn music SHUT UP already => rage quit

 > _(side note; yes, I know about the sign boards.
 But these are something that I tend to gloss over and observe much later)_

 > These were the first impressions when I first played
 >
 > Rishi: Yup.
-It&#8217;s exclusionary.
+It's exclusionary.
 You have to have loved old RPGs from Japan to like it

 > Sathya: I see.

-Undertale does have enough charm to it that I&#8217;ll get back to playing it soon, but every item I think of launching it, I&#8217;m reminded of my first hour playthrough experience and I question myself &#8211; do I really need to experience that all over again?
+Undertale does have enough charm to it that I'll get back to playing it soon, but every item I think of launching it, I'm reminded of my first hour playthrough experience and I question myself &#8211; do I really need to experience that all over again?
 Well..